SundongCandy/HKUST_VIS_Lab_coding_test_2019/README.md

 # HKUST_VIS_Lab_coding_test_2019

-For challenge 4, please first unzip the data from spotifys-worldwide-daily-song-ranking.zip.
+For Challenge 4, please first unzip the data from spotifys-worldwide-daily-song-ranking.zip.

+The solutions for Challenge 4 is in solution.md.